 You are required to complete the Summer Application to be awarded summer work study.
-The summer application is located in the Student Center of your myUCCS portal starting on April 30th and will close on May 17th.
+The summer application is located in the Student Center of your myUCCS portal starting on the end of April and will close mid May.

-Summer employment through the Work Study Program begins May 19, 2018 and continues through the end of the summer term.
+Summer employment through the Work Study Program begins late May and continues through the end of the summer term.

 To be considered for this program, it is necessary to complete the following steps:

 - File the FAFSA or Renewal FAFSA for 2019-2020, (if you have not already filed) so it is received by the federal processor no later than May 1st.
 Indicate on your FAFSA that you would like to be considered for Federal Work Study funds.

 - Complete the Summer Application under the finances section in your student portal.

 - Enroll at UCCS for the Fall 2020 term.